-- South Avenue Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
-Further information can be found in the school's acceptable use policies and online safety policy. - South Avenue Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- South Avenue Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in the school's acceptable use policies. - South Avenue Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.